Mehr-un-nisa/QA-material/README.md

  <p> Validation of database servers is an important consideration in this kind of testing </p>
  <h4>Schema testing</h4>
  <p> Validation of mapping of backend and frontend.
 The mapping of backend and frontend for tables, columns and views etc should be similar.</p>
+ <h4> Bug reporting </h4>
+ <p> An unexpected behaviour of application is considered as bug, like successful login of an application for invalid credentails is considered as bug and it is reported to developer by tester.
+There are many tools used for bug reporting and few are mentioned below </p>
+ <li> Excel shheets </li>
+ <li> Jira </li>
+ <li> trello</li>
+ <p> Excel sheets are an out-dated approach used for bug reporting.
+And it is not recommended as it is not a good approach.
+In excel, tester mentions test case id, test case, description, actual result, expected result and test case status.
+And, it is a tedious task and is not a good approach </p>